andrei1058/BedWars1058-EventCommand/README.md

-# BedWars1058-RewardCMDs
+# BedWars1058-EventCommand

-This is an addon plugin for BedWars1058.
-It executes configurable commands as reward when a player kills someone, wins the game etc.
+Previously known as BedWars1058-RewardCommands.
+Currently under recode.

+The goal is to make an addon that will help server owners improve they gameplay experience by executing commands based on BedWars game events, such as kill rewards, win rewards etc.